 Sherman is the director of the Large Marine Ecosystem Program at the National Oceanic and Atmospheric Administration’s Northeast Fisheries Science Center in Narragansett, R.I.
 It was here, more than 30 years ago, that he first set in motion a sea change in how scientists assess and care for the world’s coastal waters.

-“One of the colleagues I met here,” says Sherman, “who happened to be my neighbor – and a pain in the butt, by the way, he told me how to rake my leaves and cut my grass and so on – one day I said to him, ‘I have an idea, and I’d like to try it out on you over Polish vodka.
+“One of the colleagues I met here,” says Sherman, “who happened to be my neighbor – and a stickler for landscaping perfection, by the way, he told me how to rake my leaves and cut my grass and so on – one day I said to him, ‘I have an idea, and I’d like to try it out on you over Polish vodka.
 Let’s go sit down.’”

 “I suggested to him,” Sherman says, “that it’d be possible to identify, using four criteria, bits of the coastlines around the world and establish them with boundaries on the basis of ecological criteria, not political criteria.”